kevinem/places-scout-laravel/README.md

 ],
 ```

-To publish the config using the following command:
+Publish the config using the following command:

 ```php
 $ php artisan vendor:publish